 Brush the dough with the remaining oil then top with dried rosemary leaves.

-With your fingertips, poke the dough allover to make deep dimples.
+poke the dough allover to make deep dimples.
 Also push in some olives in the dough.

 Bake for 15 – 20 minutes until crisp crusted underneath and lightly browned on top.
 Transfer to a wire rack and let cool slightly before cutting and serving.